Last update 7/12/2023

 Guitar finishes maintenance

 Regardless of the type of finish you have on your guitar.
 You can take specific steps to help maintain and protect your guitar.
-As mentioned before, the biggest issue threatening the guitar’s well-being is humidity.
+As mentioned before, humidity is the biggest issue threatening the guitar’s well-being.

 Ideally, the guitar would be kept humidity-controlled.
 However, we get that it’s not always easy.

 This varies depending on the type of guitar.
 But generally, 70°F and 50% humidity are ideal.
 This can be achieved by keeping your instruments in a room with a consistent temperature.
 If you live in a dry area, consider using humidifiers to keep the room from drying out.
 Storing a guitar in a case with a small humidifying pack is a more compact alternative.

 Cleaning and polishing guitar finishes are easy to keep looking nice and gig-ready.
 Many guitar cleaning kits have specially formulated sprays and creams that work great.
 A microfiber cloth to clean and apply these products will yield the best results.

 Ultimately, the best type of finish will depend on who you are as a player.
 It’s all about what you like and what you can afford.
 If you find a modern guitar you want, don’t let anyone convince you that it’s not as good because it has a Poly finish.

 If you must have a vintage guitar with cracked Nitro running up the body, and you can afford it, go for it!
 As guitar players, we take pride in our instrument’s look, sound, and feel.

 These elements help stir up our passion for playing and sharing music with others.
-Sure, it can be fun and exciting to get down to the nitty-gritty details of our instruments can be fun and exciting.
+Getting down to the nitty-gritty details of our instruments can be fun and exciting.
 It’s important to remember that music comes from us, the players.

 The guitar is merely the tool used to express ourselves.
 Respect others’ choices, have fun, and rock on!